WessMitchell/holberton-system_engineering-devops/0x00-shell_basics/README.md

-*Thiss is a script that prints current working directory*
+*This a script that prints current working directory*